-- 1. Classroom Assessment: The Muddiest Point - 2.
+- 1. Classroom Assessment: The One-Sentence Summary - 2.
 OSU Faculty Reads: Diversity, Equity, and Inclusion Edition - 3.
 Online and Hybrid Teaching Resources - 4.
 Online Quizzing and Assignments

-1. CLASSROOM ASSESSMENT: THE MUDDIEST POINT A Classroom Assessment Technique is a specific procedure or activity designed to help instructors gather useful data regarding student learning, and there are a wealth of classroom assessments that one could choose to utilize in a course.
-This week we feature the Muddiest Point.
-The Muddiest Point is considered one of the more efficient Classroom Assessment Techniques.
-It requires little preparation on the part of the instructor, yet it yields a wealth of information.
-It works particularly well in large, lower division courses where a significant amount of new information is presented.
-Classroom Assessment: Overview (Video) Classroom Assessment: Getting Started (Video) Classroom Assessment: Muddiest Point (Video) (PDF) 2.
+1. CLASSROOM ASSESSMENT: THE ONE-SENTENCE SUMMARY A Classroom Assessment Technique is a specific procedure or activity designed to help instructors gather useful data regarding student learning, and there are a wealth of classroom assessments that one could choose to utilize in a course.
+This week we feature the One-Sentence Summary.
+The One-Sentence Summary is a technique that requires students to synthesize information into a single sentence.
+This strategy gives students practice in "chunking" information and provides instructors the opportunity to scan and compare responses quickly.
+Classroom Assessment: One-Sentence Summary (Video) (PDF) Related Links Classroom Assessment: Overview (Video) Classroom Assessment: Getting Started (Video) 2.
 OSU FACULTY READS: DIVERSITY, EQUITY, AND INCLUSION EDITION This semester we will be discussing three books, each offering valuable insight and perspective regarding the message of inclusivity.
 Each session will be devoted to a particular title and participants are free to join at any time.
 Upon registration you will receive access to our group's Canvas community and resources.
 Read More: PDF Discussion Dates: March 28 The Lightmaker's Manifesto: How to Work for Change without Losing Your Joy - Karen Walrond April 25 All About Love - bell hooks All discussions will take place via Zoom from 12:00 to 1:00pm on the above dates.
 Registration: Register Here Faculty will supply their own copy of the book.
 It is available in hard copy, electronically, and as an audiobook.
 A limited number of copies are available via the Edmond Low library.
 3. ONLINE AND HYBRID TEACHING RESOURCES Teaching online or HyFlex, when thoughtfully planned, can be very engaging and effective across subjects and disciplines.
 Whether the content is taught synchronously (live) or asynchronously (on your own time), faculty members can present information to students, demonstrate processes, facilitate large or small group discussions, assess student learning and provide feedback on assignments and assessments.
 ITLE has resources to assist you in your planning for a short-term shift or a semester-long course.